Heritage Resources Management (HERM) 322

 You will be evaluated on your understanding of the concepts presented in the course and on your ability to apply those concepts.
 Your final grade in the course will be based on the marks achieved for the following activities.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Willie, Crystal, ed.
 Standard Practices Handbook for Museums, 3rd ed.
 Edmonton: Alberta Museums Association, 2014.

 Important note: The Standard Practices Handbook is used in other courses in the Heritage Resources Management Program.
 You must keep your copy of this book if you intend to take other courses in the program.
 Conversely, if you have already taken HERM 301 or HERM 501, you will have received this book in the course package for that course and it will not be included in the HERM 322 course package.

-The course materials include a reading file.
 All other materials are available online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.